-Table 5 shows the proportion of patients receiving radiotherapy in a freestanding clinic and IMRT across surgery provider types.
-Among patients receiving surgery in a freestanding surgery center, 39.1% receive radiotherapy in a freestanding clinic.
-Among patients receiving surgery in hospitals without a radiotherapy clinic, 68.3% received radiotherapy in a freestanding clinic compared to only 18.5% of patients who received surgery in a hospital with a radiotherapy clinic.
-Patients treated at hospitals without radiotherapy centers are more likely to receive IMRT, reflecting the fact that 68.3% receive radiotherapy in freestanding clinics.
-Conditional on radiotherapy clinic type, IMRT use is similar across surgery provider types.
+Table 8.5 shows the proportion of patients receiving radiotherapy in a freestanding clinic and IMRT across surgery provider types.
+Among patients receiving surgery in a freestanding surgery center, 39.1 percent receive radiotherapy in a freestanding clinic.
+Among patients receiving surgery in hospitals without a radiotherapy clinic, 68.3 percent received radiotherapy in a freestanding clinic compared to only 18.5 percent of patients who received surgery in a hospital with a radiotherapy clinic.
+Patients treated at hospitals without radiotherapy centers are more likely to receive IMRT, reflecting the fact that 68.3 percent received radiotherapy in freestanding clinics.
+Conditional on radiotherapy clinic type, IMRT use is similar across surgery provider types, providing support for the validity of surgery setting as an instrument.